 Anterior Lamellar Keratoplasty (ALK) is a partial thickness grapht utilizing Femtosecond laser technology to selectively remove the diseased anterior layers of the cornea and preserves the two healthy innermost layers, the endothelium and Descemet’s membrane.
 As the inner layers are retained the body does not recognize the donor tissue, hence there is less risk of rejection.
 This technique is typically used for the treatment of Keratoconus.

 DSAEK is indicated for those patients who have corneal pathology located on the posterior aspect of their cornea known as the endothelial layer.
-When endothelial cells are healthy, they function as a "pump-leak system" to provide nourishment for the cornea.
-In other words, these cells allow nourishing fluid from inside the eye (aqueous humor) to leak into the cornea.
-After the corneal cells have been nourished, the cells pump the fluid out of the cornea.
-If the endothelial pump is compromised for any reason the cornea will over hydrate and become cloudy.
 This most commonly occurs in patients who have sustained trauma to the endothelial layer during complicated cataract surgery or patients who have an inherited disease of the corneal endothelium known as Fuchs’ Endothelial Dystrophy.
-Such patients are good candidates for the DSAEK procedure.
 It is also indicated for patients with endothelial rejection and bullous keratopathy.